trambakbanerjee/cezij/README.md

 Documentation
 -----------
-This repository includes a help file `cezij help.pdf` that explains how to use this toolbox with the aid of an example.
+This repository includes a help file `cezij help.pdf` that explains how to use the toolbox with the aid of an example.
 To start using the toolbox, run `cezij_simulation.m` to reproduce the simulation experiment I in [1].
 For using a different simulation setting or a different dataset altogether, please refer to `cezij help.pdf`.

 References
 ----------